DokFaust/dokfaust.github.io/_posts/2018-08-12-final-report.md

 As a similar solution was adopted with [Rust](https://github.com/rust-lang/rust/pull/42816), we go on to append at function generation a stack safe allocation mechanism as described above.
 The implemention has not been proposed yet, but it is [available at my personal fork](https://github.com/JuliaLang/julia/compare/master...DokFaust:df/probestack).

+The function should guarantee that if a thread has a guard page then a stack overflow can hit that guard page.
+So for function that have a stack size that is larger than a guard page (4096 bytes on x86) a function call could skip all over the function (and get to the heap, for example).
+LLVM does not document completely this ABI but it is supported only in x86 and x86-64.

+So our goal is touch each page between %rsp+8 and %rsp+8-%rax, ensuring that if any page is unmapped it will fault.
+The ABI trick here is that the stack frame size is moved to %rax.
+We are not supposed to change %rax nor %rsp.

 ```

 diff --git a/src/codegen.cpp b/src/codegen.cpp